ThibeauK/forumistic-blog/posts/post14.md

-In ‘A Dao of technology?’ <a href="#bibliography">[26]</a>, Barry Allen deletes pre-established anti-technological animosity intertwined with Daoistic beliefs.
-The text visualises contemporary researchers inability to comprehend Daoism’s technological concerns.
+In *A Dao of technology?* <a href="#bibliography">[26]</a>, Barry Allen deletes pre-established anti-technological animosity intertwined with Daoistic beliefs.
+The text visualises contemporary researcher's inability to comprehend Daoism’s technological concerns.
 Chinese households have employed labor-saving devices.
 Finding technological instability in the ethics of our engineering, not the machine itself.